The UK left the European Union on 31 January 2020. This process is often known as 'Brexit'.

-It may also affect the way sport is run is Scotland, from professional sports to 'grassroots' and volunteering.
+There will be effects on some areas of life in Scotland.
+This may include changes to the way sport is run in Scotland, from professional sports to 'grassroots' and volunteering.

-If the terms of Brexit include changes to freedom of movement, this may affect the way Scottish sporting organisations give jobs to:
+The terms of Brexit include changes to freedom of movement.
+This will affect the way Scottish sporting organisations give jobs to:

 - professional playing staff